xlui/Spring-Boot-Examples/README.md

 ## Mybatis

 Mybatis is another popular relational database ORM framework.
 With mybatis, we can customize our sql statement, which is very important in some scene.

+## RabbitMQ

+RabbitMQ is another asynchronous message provider like JMS(ActiveMQ).

 ## Redis